 Should you need urgent health advice please contact your GP or call NHS 111.
 In an emergency please visit A&E or call 999

-This means your inability to wake up in the morning is not just laziness; your brain is still in the middle of its ‘sleep phase’.
+So, your inability to wake up in the morning might not just be down to laziness; your brain is still in the middle of its ‘sleep phase’.

 Find out what services are available to you in your area.
 Remember your school nurse is always there to give you confidential help and support.